 Where information about a candidate’s past misconduct is being taken into account as part of a selection process, the candidate should be advised of the matters being considered, and provided with reasonable opportunity to comment, before the selection decision is made.
 In all cases, the weight to be given to records of determined misconduct will diminish over time.

 A delegate in a selection process may choose to rely on the honesty of candidates’ declarations about their prior conduct records.
 It would, nonetheless, be prudent for a delegate to confirm that information with the candidate’s current agency or employer.
-If the candidate is an APS employee, regulation 9.2 of the PS Regulations allows for the disclosure of this information where it is necessary for, or relevant to, agency head employer powers—including with respect to a selection process.
+If the candidate is an APS employee, s.103 of the PS Regulations allows for the disclosure of this information where it is necessary for, or relevant to, agency head employer powers—including with respect to a selection process.

 Agencies may wish to consider advising candidates that information regarding their previous behaviour, including any history of misconduct, will be sought from current or previous employers.